ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Localization

 The messages are already localized to English and Swedish using the official recommended texts.
-To select what language that is used you can for example use the [localization middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization#localization-middleware).
+To select which language that is used you can for example use the [localization middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization#localization-middleware).

 The user messages that will be displayed are provided through the implementation of `IBankIdUserMessageLocalizer`, so by overriding this you can customize the messages.